MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/troubleshooting/index.md

     * Cordova: `WL.Analytics.send();`

 ### Why is there crash data in the Crash Overview table, but nothing in the Crash Summary table?
+The crash logs must be sent to the server once the app is again running.
 Verify that your apps are sending logs after a crash.
 To be safe, send logs on app start-up to ensure that any previously unsent information is reported.

 ### Why is there no data in the Server Usage Flow graph or the Network Request graph?
 Configure your apps to collect analytics on the Network device event.